SoundaryaSenthil/Azure_NetflixProj/README.md

 ## Contact

-If you have any questions or want to collaborate, feel free to connect with me on [LinkedIn](linkedin.com/in/soundarya-s-dataengineer).
+If you have any questions, feel free to connect with me on [LinkedIn](linkedin.com/in/soundarya-s-dataengineer).

 ---
 Happy learning!!